abcum/tmpl/README.md

 - Generate files from templates
 - Useful for go:generate commands
 - Accepts data as json or in a file
+- Templates are processed and compiled
+- Process and compile multiple templates at once

 #### Installation